williamchenghu/FSO2021-backend-part4/README.md

 **NB:** When running the tests, you may run into "Mongoose & Jest" environment warning.
 If this happens, follow the [instructions](https://mongoosejs.com/docs/jest.html) and create a new jest.config.js file at the root of the project.

 **NB:** when you are writing your tests it is better to not execute all of your tests, only execute the ones you are working on.

+### Step 9

+Write a test that verifies that the unique identifier property of the blog posts is named _id_, by default the database names the property _\_id_.
+Verifying the existence of a property is easily done with Jest's [toBeDefined](https://jestjs.io/docs/en/expect#tobedefined) matcher.

+Make the required changes to the code so that it passes the test.
+The [toJSON](https://fullstackopen.com/en/part3/saving_data_to_mongo_db#backend-connected-to-a-database) method discussed in part 3 is an appropriate place for defining the id parameter.